Itay-gradenwits/BIU-CTF-DirtyCow/SquirrelsDB3.0/README.md

 This is all lovely, however we are not bored. we won't type all the possibilities.
 But what we can do, is use the SQL function ```substr()```.

-If we check ```substr(EMAIL, x, 1) = guess``` Then we can find the character at index x of the flag in 256 checks (number of ascii chars).
+If we check ```substr(EMAIL, x, 1) = guess``` Then we can find the character at index x of the flag in maximim 256 guesses (number of ascii chars).
-So if we assume the flag is about 30 chars long, it will. take us 30x256 = 7680 checks.
+So if we assume the flag is about 30 chars long, it will. take us 30x256 = 7680 checks (worst case).
 An improvement, but still too much.
 So how can we make the search faster?
 Well the answer, of course, is *Binary Search*.
 If we do ```substr(EMAIL, x, 1) < guess``` where guess is the middle of the ascii chars which are left, we can find the character at index x of the flag in log(256)= 8 checks.